-‘The Walking Dead’s’ Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’
+‘The Walking Dead’s Tom Payne To Replace Finn Jones In Fox’s ‘Prodigal Son’

 This recasting has arisen through no malice, according to Deadline, but was based on the initial table read.
 Jones had been a last-minute casting for Prodigal Son, having been signed on only days prior to the table reading.

 As Cinema Blend points out, it isn’t unusual for first-time table readings to lead to the recasting of characters.
 After all, this is the initial point of call as to whether actors work well together and whether initial plans for these characters will work once the actors are implemented.
 Deadline also states that Finn Jones left as a result of “creative differences.”
-Further details pertaining to these differences were not expanded on, though.
+Further details pertaining to these differences were not expanded on, however.

 Tom Payne will join Michael Sheen and Bellamy Young in the cast line up for Prodigal Son.